uhyeay2/AttendanceTracker/README.md

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

-### Application Tests (Unit Testing w/ Moq)
+### AttendanceTracker.Application.Tests

+The Application tests are set up as unit tests.
 True Unit Testing will Mock Dependencies to ensure that a 'System Under Test' (SUT) is not testing any of its dependencies functionality, but instead only testing its own logic.
 The tests for the Application layer are set up to Mock dependencies using the popular Moq framework.
 So basically, since the Application.Data.Tests project is already testing DataTransactions, we don't really call them in these tests.
 Instead we Mock those calls to set up specific scenarios so we can test that the Handlers act the way they're supposed to in different events.

 This xUnit Test Project is broken up into the following: